Get E-Book

 await fd.close();

-The flag is the important part. 'w' would truncate the file to zero length before the write, destroying the existing data. 'r+' opens for both reading and writing without truncation.
+That flag choice is critical.
+Opening with 'w' would truncate the file to zero length before the write, destroying the existing data.
+Use 'r+' when you want to update bytes inside an existing file.

 Buffer Reuse in Read Loops

-Low-level reads also let you reuse one buffer across many operations:
+Low-level reads also let you reuse the same buffer many times -

 const buf = Buffer.allocUnsafe(4096);